hanxiaomax/Learncpp_CN/docs/10-10-class-templates.md

-In lesson [8.13 -- Function templates](https://www.learncpp.com/cpp-tutorial/function-templates/), we introduced the challenge of having to create a separate (overloaded) function for each different set of types we want to work with:
+In lesson [[8-13-Function-templates|8.13 - 函数模板]]，we introduced the challenge of having to create a separate (overloaded) function for each different set of types we want to work with:

 ```cpp
 #include <iostream>